Dehlor, Isfahan

-Dehlor (دهلر, also Romanized as Deh-e Lor; also known as Deh-e Lūr, Deh-i-Lur, and Dehlūr) is a village in Murcheh Khvort Rural District, in the Central District of Shahin Shahr and Meymeh County, Isfahan Province, Iran.
-At the 2006 census, its population was 46, in 18 families.
+Dehlor (دهلر) (Note: Also romanized as Deh-e Lor; also known as Deh-e Lūr, Deh-i-Lur, and Dehlūr) is a village in Murcheh Khvort Rural District of the Central District in Shahinshahr County, (Note: Formerly Borkhar and Meymeh County and then renamed Shahinshahr and Meymeh County) Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 46 in 18 households.
+The following census in 2011 counted 46 people in 22 households.
+The 2016 census measured the population of the village as 56 people in 30 households.